Code-Institute-Submissions/Jack-McKenna/README.md

 ### What does it do.

-Will allow users to review projects and qualifications from Jack Mckenna, as well as review project portfolio and works available.
+Will allow users to review projects and qualifications from Jack Mckenna, as well as review project portfolio and work that can be done.

 ### How does it work?

+This web app is programmed using the Angular JS framework.
+THe app provides users the ablitiy to:

+- View the story of Jack McKenna and services he can provide.
+- View Contact information on how to get in touch.
+- View specific services he can provide.
+- View current social netorks of Jack McKenna.
-Users can submit information that is sent to jackmckenna requiring booking availablity.
-Site is styled with bootstrap and JQuery used for interactivity.
+- Submit information that is sent to jackmckenna requiring booking availablity.

+Site is styled with bootstrap and JQuery.

 ## Features

 ### Existing Features

-- None Yet

-### Features left to implement

 - User based
-	- Registration
 	- Query to submit
 	- Contact information

 - Display features
-	- Home portal
-	- Home pages
+	- Home page
-	- view portfolio
+	- view portfolio with modals
 	- view about me
-	- spotify side bar/music player
-	- Video window
+	- map of area coverage
+	- View how to get in touch

 - Mobile adaptability